glbala87/ELLA_tool/docs/manual/classification-section.md

 `[PVS/PS/PM/PP/BP/BS/BA]`x`[source]`

-For example, the PM2 criterion is usually regarded as “pathogenic supportive” (PP) evidence, not “pathogenic moderate” (PM).
+For example, the PM2 criterion is usually regarded as "pathogenic supportive" (PP) evidence, not "pathogenic moderate" (PM).
 In this case, the user may modify the criterion label to PPxPM2, which should be interpreted as “PM2, supportive”.

-To change the strength of a particular, added criterion, click either the “+” or “-“ sign, for stronger or weaker evidence, respectively:
+To change the strength of a particular, added criterion, click either the `+` or `-` sign, for stronger or weaker evidence, respectively:

 <div style="text-indent: 4%;"><img src="./img/ACMG_change_strength.png"></div>

 ## Add ACMG criterion manually

-To add an ACMG criterion that is not already suggested by *ella*, press one of the ADD ACMG buttons, in the top banner of each section:
+To add an ACMG criterion that is not already suggested by *ella*, press the `ADD ACMG` button in the top banner:

 <div style="text-indent: 4%;"><img src="./img/add_ACMG_btn.png"></div>